f83y55/sum_poly/readme.md

-This python3 script outputs, given :
+This python3 script, given :
  - a symbol (like X) and
  - a or many polynomial(s) expression(s) P (like X**2+3x),

- outputs :
+Outputs :
-   the sum of P(k) with k integer from 0 to n formula(s).
+ - the sum of P(k) with k integer from 0 to n formula(s).

 Technically :